hcypkuwork/BIL_Web_New/index.md

 {% capture text_team %}

-Our laboratory is an academic community rooted in **freedom and inclusivity**, driven by **unity and innovation**.
-From the spark of inspiration to scientific breakthroughs, we always stand side by side.
+<span data-i18n="home_7">Our laboratory is an academic community rooted in **freedom and inclusivity**, driven by **unity and innovation**.
+From the spark of inspiration to scientific breakthroughs, we always stand side by side.</span>

-Backed by first-class research capabilities, we delve into cutting-edge fields, equipped with top-tier experimental facilities and academic resources to provide a solid foundation for exploring the unknown.
-Leveraging extensive social connections and international cooperation networks, we break down geographical and disciplinary boundaries, enabling students to deeply participate in transnational research projects, engage with world-leading scholars, and grasp the pulse of academic frontiers from a global perspective.
+<span data-i18n="home_8">Backed by first-class research capabilities, we delve into cutting-edge fields, equipped with top-tier experimental facilities and academic resources to provide a solid foundation for exploring the unknown.
+Leveraging extensive social connections and international cooperation networks, we break down geographical and disciplinary boundaries, enabling students to deeply participate in transnational research projects, engage with world-leading scholars, and grasp the pulse of academic frontiers from a global perspective.</span>

 <!-- Regardless of your background or academic aspirations, we welcome you with an equal and open attitude.
 Here, your **potential will be unlocked**, and your **talents will be cherished**—let us jointly write our own chapter of innovation in the vast ocean of scientific research. -->

-If you are interested, please feel free to contact us and join this academic journey!
+<span data-i18n="home_9">If you are interested, please feel free to contact us and join this academic journey!</span>

 {%
   include button.html
   link="team"
-  text="Meet our team"
+  text='<span data-i18n="home_button_3">"Meet our team"</span>'
   icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"